 - 1 teaspoon Peppermint extract

-- Have ready a 9×12 inch pan lined with parchment paper.
+- Have ready a 9×12 inch pan lined with parchment paper and your mise en place.

 - Pour the lot into the prepared pan.
-Allow to cool over night.
-It may seem as if it is not setting, but it will set over night.
+Allow cooling over night.
+It may seem as if it is not set, but it will set over night.

 - Use a small fork to pierce the side of a fudge piece, then swirl it in the chocolate, making sure the shake off the excess.
 Put it on the parchment, and continue until all the pieces have been dipped.